 RCA to HDMI?
-Can You Convert RCA (composite video) cables to HDMI?
+Can You Convert RCA (composite video) signal to HDMI?

-If you have an older AV equipment like a VCR player or a first generation DVD player, projector, video camera and would like to connect the AV out to your HDTV via an HDMI connection could you do it?
+If you have older AV equipment like a VCR player or a first-generation DVD player, projector, video camera, you would be familiar with RCA.

 Yes you can.
 You don’t have to dump your old analog AV equipment into the storeroom in this age of HD video.